 Electrician Cost South Africa (2026 Prices + Quotes)

 Electrician costs in South Africa depend on scope, materials, and whether a Certificate of Compliance (COC) is required.
 This 2026 guide compares electricians across common jobs and helps you budget for compliant work in major metros.
+For solar and backup power, read our solar installation cost guide with national pricing benchmarks.

 💡 Want exact pricing for your home?
 Get up to 3 free quotes from verified electricians in your area — free and with no obligation.